mtycks/em-em-recipes/content/blog/bran-muffins/index.md

 * Add Bran Buds and soggy bran flakes, then gradually add in flour, salt, and baking soda.
 Mix well.

-* Fill muffin tins 2/3 full.
+* Either use a silicone rubber muffin tray, or paper cups (or both).
+If you use the bare rubber tray, it's still a good idea to lightly grease the cups.
+Fill the cups about 2/3 full.

 * Bake at 400°F for 16-18 minutes.